hasanguner/state-machine/README.md

 ## Installation

-Affer adding the JitPack repository and project dependency to your build file.
-It is ready to go!
+It is ready to go after adding the JitPack repository and project dependency to your build file!

 **Gradle :**